Kyriosity/convert-smth/readme+/dev_concerns.md

 ## Comments
 Self-descriptive, clean codes need no comments.
 Otherwise this signalises poor naming.\
 However they're fully liable for
-+ third-party bugs (requiring a bizzare workaround),
++ third-party bugs (requiring a bizzare workaround)
-+ courtesy of Q&A sites,
++ courtesy of Q&A sites
-+ worthy tricks that harm readability,
++ worthy tricks that harm readability
-+ snippets in readme-s,
++ snippets in readme-s
-+ domain-explaining quotes from wikis.
++ domain-explaining quotes from wikis

 This statement was for renowned high-level languages.